-10.13 Using the Encryption Manager
+10.11 Using the Encryption Manager

 - 1. This option is available only in the UEFI/HII interface; UEFI version 2.4A or higher, recommended. - 2.
 This option is available only for controllers that support maxCrypto Controller-Based Encryption.
+See 4.1.
+About Your SmartRAID 3200 Series Host Bus Adapter for more information.

-The Encryption Manager allows configuring the controller-based encryption options on the Smart Storage controller.
+The Encryption Manager allows you to configure the controller-based encryption options on your Smart Storage controller.
 The Encryption Manager supports two roles for managing encryption services: